tentendotz/ByteCoin/README.md

 1. You need to sign up on the CoinAPI website to get your API key.
 [https://www.coinapi.io/](https://www.coinapi.io/)

-1. Replace the apiKey property with yours in CoinManager.swift
+1. Replace the `apiKey` property with yours in `CoinManager.swift` file.

 ---